udv-group/stand-control-bot/README.md

-# STAND-CONTROL-BOT
+# TACHIKOMA

 Simple and opinionated web server to facilitate the reuse of development servers and infrastructure.

+Named after adorable robots from [Ghost in the Shell](https://en.wikipedia.org/wiki/Tachikoma)

 # Deployment

-[Releases](https://github.com/udv-group/stand-control-bot/releases) page has two prebuild binaries for Linux: `stand-control-bot` which includes telegram integration and `sever` which just runs a web server.
+[Releases](https://github.com/udv-group/tachikoma/releases) page has two prebuild binaries for Linux: `tachikama` which includes telegram integration and `sever` which just runs a web server.

 App is expected to be deployed in the private network.
 It is recommended to use a reverse proxy (like Nginx) to enable TLS and Docker to run a web server.
 For integration with telegram also network access to telegram servers is required.